 Amy Resh served as library director from January 2017 to September 2018 and oversaw the groundbreaking of the new wing as well as migration to a new circulation system, SPARK.

-Maryellen Kanarr, formerly adult services librarian, was promoted to library director in September 2018.
+Maryellen Kanarr, formerly adult services librarian at EPL, was promoted to library director in September 2018.
 In her first months at her new role, she hosted the ribbon-cutting for the new children’s wing and supervised the introduction of a common card and resource sharing with the launch of the Lehigh Carbon Library Cooperative in January 2019.

 A GOLD STAR